Counting the fission trees and nonabelian Hodge graphs (untwisted case): Counting the supernovas

 This is now easily computed (recall that $\psi(2,n)= \Phi(3,n)-p(n)$ where $\Phi(3,n)$ is the double partition function \href{https://oeis.org/A001970}{oeis/A001970}).
 In summary the supernova counts are as in Table 3 below (which continues as in Table 2, with $k$ shifted by $1$, as $\si(k,n)=\psi(k+1,n)$ for $k\ge 2$).

 In fact we are most interested in the non-Dynkin supernova graphs, since the Dynkin cases have no imaginary roots so only lead to rigid irreducible connections (nonabelian Hodge spaces of dimension zero).
-Thus we can subtract the counts of the ADE Dynkin graphs $ A_1, A_2, A_3, (A_4,D_4) , (A_5,D_5), (A_6,D_6,E_6), \ldots$, to obtain table 4 below.
+Thus we can subtract the counts of the ADE Dynkin graphs $ A_1, A_2, A_3, (A_4,D_4) , (A_5,D_5), (A_6,D_6,E_6), \ldots$, to obtain Table 4 below.
+The last column continues as $\sigma(1,n)-2$ for $n>8$, counting the non-Dynkin simply-laced supernova graphs.
+See Fig. \ref{345supenovagraphs} for the first few examples.